 Tired of our radical right-wing garbage or our lofty leftist naiveté?
 Not liking what you see in this paper week after week?
 Then you should write for The Peak.

 As SFU’s independent student newspaper, The Peak is open to contributions from all students.
-We have 11 editors and four additional staff members helping us put the pages together, but volunteer contributors write the bulk of our content.
+We have 15 editors and seven additional staff members helping us put the pages together, but volunteer contributors write the bulk of our content.
 We can only publish what we have, after all.
 And we want to publish you.